Premises Liability Attorneys in Kennesaw, Ga

 We Take Premises Liability Seriously, It’s Our Job

-There are many types of premises liability claim in Georgia.
+There are many types of premises liability claims in Georgia.
 Examples include slip and falls, inadequate security, defective stairs and railings, injuries from falling merchandise in stores, swimming pools which are not adequately fenced, exposure to dangerous chemicals, dog bites, defective ladders, and slippery surfaces.
 Other hazards may exist when buildings are constructed in a manner that does not comply with applicable building codes.
 Examples may include defective electrical wiring, failing to provide adequate handicap access to businesses, inadequate lighting, unmarked stairs or steps, and balcony or deck defects.

 In order to be successful in a Georgia premises liability lawsuit, you generally must prove the following: (1) A dangerous condition existed on the property, (2) the owner or occupier of the property had knowledge of the dangerous condition (or in the exercise of ordinary care should have known about the dangerous condition), (3) the owner or occupier failed to remove or warn of the dangerous condition, and (4) the dangerous condition was the cause of your injury.